matomo-org/developer-documentation/docs/5.x/tracking-api.md

 * `pf_net` &mdash; Network time.
 How long it took to connect to server.
 * `pf_srv` &mdash; Server time.
 How long it took the server to generate page.
 * `pf_tfr` &mdash; Transfer time.
 How long it takes the browser to download the response from the server
 * `pf_dm1` &mdash; Dom processing time.
-How long the browser spends loading the webpage after the response was fully received until the user can starting interacting with it.
+How long the browser spends loading the webpage after the response was fully received until the user can start interacting with it.
 * `pf_dm2` &mdash; Dom completion time.
 How long it takes for the browser to load media and execute any Javascript code listening for the DOMContentLoaded event.
 * `pf_onl` &mdash; Onload time.
 How long it takes the browser to execute Javascript code waiting for the window.load event.